Auto Insurance Calculator

 How can you save on auto insurance?
 Keep reading for five ways to save on your coverage.

 Compare, compare, compare.
 This cannot be overstated.
 Every insurance provider uses its own formula to calculate car insurance rates.
 You never know how much you could save—or spend—until you compare providers and crunch numbers.
-Use an auto insurance calculator to quickly get car insurance estimates from multiple providers before buying.
+Use an auto insurance calculator to quickly estimate auto insurance rates from multiple providers before buying.

 Drop extra coverage.
 How much coverage do you need?
 If your car has decreased in value, paying extra for collision coverage may no longer be necessary.
 At the very least, consider cutting policy perks you don’t need, like roadside assistance.